dante4rt/mobile-mart/apps/frontend/README.md

 ## Code Quality

 - Modular folder structure
-- Consistent linting/formatting (Biome, ESLint, Prettier)
+- Consistent linting/formatting (ESLint, Prettier)
 - Comments in code for key logic (see `src/components`, `src/pages`)

 ## Development Notes

 - Used Bun for fast dev/build and monorepo support.
 - Used tRPC for type-safe API calls and shared types.
-- Used Tailwind and shadcn/ui for modern, accessible UI.
+- Used Tailwind and shadcn/ui for modern, accessible UI with full dark mode support.
+- Used React Hook Form, React Query, and Radix UI for robust, accessible forms and data.
 - Ensured all main actions/buttons are large and touch-friendly for mobile/tablet.
 - Challenges: Bun native module support, Docker monorepo context, and full mobile responsiveness.